DAism2019/Proof-of-Love/english/chap3.md

-## 3. The Convergence of Domination and Barbarism: Power as the Root of Hatred, Alienation, and Obstacles to Civilizational Development
+## 3. The Convergence of Domination and Barbarism: Examining Dominion as the Root of Hatred, Alienation, and Obstacles to Civilizational Progress

 This section aims to explore in depth the thesis that “domination is the social root of hatred and barbarism.”
 We will examine the fundamental link between hierarchical power structures and destructive human behavior as well as social stagnation.
 The analysis will systematically address how various forms of political, economic, social, and cultural power generate hatred, strip and instrumentalize love in human relationships, and ultimately obstruct genuine civilizational progress.
 Drawing on critical social theory, Marxist analysis, Foucauldian perspectives, and contemporary psychology and sociology, we will reveal how domination, beneath the veneer of modern progress, perpetuates—and even deepens—a condition of “primordial barbarism.”